llm-bible/llm-bible.github.io/_publications/wang2018can.markdown

 bibkey: wang2018can
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1812.10860"}
-tags: ['Training Techniques', 'Model Architecture', 'Reinforcement Learning', 'Language Modeling', 'Pretraining Methods', 'BERT', 'Fine-Tuning', 'Applications']
+tags: ['Fine-Tuning', 'Applications', 'Language Modeling', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Pretraining Methods', 'BERT']
 ---
 Natural language understanding has recently seen a surge of progress with the use of sentence encoders like ELMo (Peters et al., 2018a) and BERT (Devlin et